ruthpolly/Gaeilge-Group/README.md

 - The Code Institute Slack Community for constant support and guidance.
 - [Jubril Akolade](https://github.com/Jubrillionaire), my Code Institute Mentor, for his advice, and endless patience.
 - Alan Bushell, our cohort facilitator for his guidance along the way.
+- The other people in my cohort for company, advice and support.